Skip To Main Content

 Why you still need a checking account.

-From peer-to-peer payment apps like Zelle® and Venmo to prepaid cards, digital wallets, money orders and even cryptocurrency, it seems there are more ways than ever to manage your money.
-But there are still important reasons to have a checking account — namely, a checking account is a safe place to store and save money.
+From peer-to-peer app payments to prepaid cards, digital wallets, money orders and even cryptocurrency, it seems there are more ways than ever to manage your money.
+But there are still important reasons opens in a new window to have a checking account — namely, a checking account is a safe place to store and save money.
 And many banks, including Commerce Bank, offer free checking accounts.

 Your money is safe.

-• Most traditional banks pay for FDIC (Federal Deposit Insurance Corporation) insurance, which means that in the unlikely event of a bank failure, your money is insured at no cost to you, to at least $250,000 per depositor per FDIC-insured bank.
+• Most traditional banks pay for FDIC opens in a new window (Federal Deposit Insurance Corporation) insurance, which means that in the unlikely event of a bank failure.
+The FDIC protects the money depositors place in insured banks in the unlikely event of an insured-bank failure.
+Each depositor is insured to at least $250,000 per insured bank.

 • You can add overdraft protection to ensure that you never bounce a check or miss an important payment.